brandonmarshal/lsx-demo-theme/logs/week53/logs-week53-day4.md

 ---

+**LS-1598** — Design: Services Page — Build Services Page `[Done]`

-**Services Page PR Stack — Merge Conflict Investigation & Resolution**
+-   **Services Page PR Stack — merge conflict investigation & resolution:**
     -   Investigated merge conflicts across the 5-PR Services page stack (#51 → #50 → #54 → #55 → #56)
     -   **Root cause #1 found:** PR #56 (`batch-4`) had been accidentally rebased onto `develop` at some point instead of its real parent (`batch-3`), duplicating its entire commit history under new hashes — fixed by rebuilding it from just its 6 genuinely new commits on top of `batch-3`, then force-pushing
     -   **Root cause #2 found:** `CHANGELOG.md` conflict — `develop` had a new entry every branch in the stack was also trying to insert at the same spot — fixed by updating #51 against `develop` first, resolving that one conflict by hand, then flowing the fix upward through #50 → #54 → #55 → #56 in order, each branch only ever touching its real parent, never `develop` directly except #51
     -   All 5 PRs verified `mergeable: true`, conflicts cleared
     -   **Mistakes made and corrected along the way:** wrongly dismissed PR #54's conflict as a stale GitHub cache before properly verifying it was real; at one point suggested rebasing the whole stack onto `develop`, which would have repeated the exact mistake that broke #56; took direct pushback before finding the actual conflicting file; got stuck in an unwanted Plan Mode detour that added friction
     -   **Individual PR merge blocked:** both GitHub's UI and API refused to merge PR #56 into #55 individually on this stacked setup, only allowing a full-stack merge — the entire stack was merged manually via GitHub's "merge full stack" option instead

----

-**LS-1598** — Design: Services Page — Build Services Page `[Done]`

 -   Services page PR stack merged in full; issue completed

 ---